Sequestration

 Sequestration involves debt write off but in order to benefit from this you have to do everything you can to pay off your debts and this may include selling your assets.
 If you own your home and have valuable goods you don’t want to sell sequestration might not be the recommended solution for you.
 When you contact PayPlan we will go through all of your options and explain what choices you have.

-Sequestration is the Scottish equivalent to bankruptcy.
-If you can’t afford to pay debts of over £3,000 when they become due, you may be eligible to apply for sequestration.
-Your creditors may also apply to the Sheriffs Court to declare you bankrupt if you owe £10,000 or more.
+Your creditors may also apply to the Sheriffs Court to declare you bankrupt if you owe £50,000 or more.

 During sequestration, the Trustee is given control of your assets with the option to sell them in order to acquire funding to pay off your creditors.
 Assets can include: